FireDynamics/LectureFireSimulation/_sources/content/modelling/02_fluids/01_fluids.md

 * equation of motion
 * energy equation

-In general, beside these equations a closure, e.g. via an equation of state, is needed.
+In general, beside these equations a closure is needed, for example via an equation of state.
 In many cases the ideal gas law can be used.

 **Conservation of mass**